 Gossip is often difficult to escape.
-There will be instances in life when you are stuck in having to give an opinion about somebody who you are not too fond of.
-We all know that talking badly behind people’s back is not a decent method of getting people to like you.
+There will be instances in life when you find yourself stuck in having to give an opinion about somebody who you are not too fond of.
+The advice surrounding not talking behind others’ backs is well known and understood.
+It is not a decent method of getting people to like you.
 Even if you believe in the factual validity of what you spread, speaking negatively about others will encourage your listeners to distrust you.
-You will not be trusted in the opinionated feedback that you give because they will have first-hand evidence of you singing a different tune about others behind their back.
+You will not be trusted in the opinionated personal feedback that you provide those who listen, because they will have first-hand evidence of you singing a different tune about others behind their back.

 Cater to the Publicized Positives

 There are aspects of you which are public knowledge.
 This information is not guarded, and everyone that you meet is qualified to know this info.
 You might be exceptionally tall, which is a piece of information that everyone you meet will be exposed to.
 Others are great conversationalists, and have a reputation for being so.

 Cater to the positive reputations when asked to speak about people you don’t like.
 There may be legitimate reasons for why you are not a fan of certain people in this life, but everyone has a list of positive reputations to uphold (no matter how short that list is).
 Know the positive reputation of your “enemies,” and repeat it back to those who ask for your opinion.
 If the person you don’t like is a great entrepreneur, then it’s safe to mention in your thoughts about them.